 Professor Geoff Moore, BA, MA, MSc, DLitt

-Geoff teaches business ethics and corporate responsibility to undergraduate and postgraduate students as well as research ethics to DBA students.
-His areas of interest include business ethics/corporate social responsibility and Fair Trade.
+Geoff teaches sustainability, business ethics and corporate responsibility to postgraduate students as well as research methods on the DBA and Integrated PhD programmes.

-Geoff is a founding member of the UK Association of European Business Ethics Network (EBEN-UK) and was Chair from 2002 to 2004.
-As well as a being a member of the European Business Ethics Network, Geoff is also a member of the Society for Business Ethics (USA) and of the International Society of Business, Economics and Ethics (ISBEE) where he is a member of the Executive Committee.
-He is a member of the Editorial Boards of Business Ethics Quarterly, Journal of Business Ethics, and Business Ethics: A European Review.
+Geoff was a founding member of the UK Association of European Business Ethics Network (EBEN-UK) and was Chair from 2002 to 2004.
+Geoff is a member of the Society for Business Ethics (USA) and of the International Society of Business, Economics and Ethics (ISBEE) where he was a member of the Executive Committee from 2006 to 2016.

 - Business ethics

 - Corporate social responsibility